coracle-social/coracle/README.md

 - [ ] Add settings storage on nostr, maybe use kind 0?
 - [ ] Stack views so scroll position isn't lost on navigation
 - [ ] Suggest relays based on network
+- [ ] Attachments (a tag w/content type and url)
+- [ ] Add Labs tab with cards for non-standard features
+  - Time travel - see events as of a date/time

 # Changelog